 Trim the length of your media assets

-Once you have placed your videos onto the timeline, trim the length of the assets.
+Easily trim the length of your videos using the green handles.
 Click on the video on the timeline so it’s highlighted green.
 Move the green handles to the left of the timeline to trim the video length.
 You can also use the multi-item editing feature to trim multiple assets at once.

 Add filters to change your video aesthetic